scaffoldly/archetect-action/README.md

 ![Archetect Version](https://img.shields.io/badge/archetect-%3E%3D0.6.1-blue.svg)

-This action runs an [Archetect](https://github.com/archetect/archetect) `render` command using template files contained in `source` and outputs to `destination`
+This action runs an [Archetect](https://github.com/archetect/archetect) `render` command using template files contained in `source` and outputs to `destination`.

+`source` can be a directory relative to where the action is running or a URL to a Git repository (e.g. `https://github.com/scaffoldly/archetype-scaffoldly-bootstrap.git`).

 ## Inputs

 ### `source` (**Required**)

-The source directory or Git repo containing an `archetype.yml`
+The source directory or Git repo containing an `archetect.yml`

 ### `destination` (_Optional_)